JoururiChan/pcthmon/FAQ.md

 For information that's not all in one file, like [faithful version differences](https://github.com/Rangi42/polishedcrystal/search?q=DEF+FAITHFUL), you can use GitHub's search in this repository.

 You can also just use in-game features!
-The Pokédex has a lot more information, including base stats and detailed wild locations.
+The Tohodex has a lot more information, including base stats and detailed wild locations.

 ### Why is shiny Gyarados gold?
 Is the red Gyarados shiny?